theramiyer/blog/content/post/2021/is-teched-a-scam.md

 While we are comparing these platforms to schools: You are free to criticise a school, their teaching methods, the student's score, everything.

-This has not been the case with WhiteHat Jr:
+This has not been the case with some:

 1. WhiteHat Jr founder files Rs 20 cr defamation suit against critic ([The News Minute](https://www.thenewsminute.com/article/whitehat-jr-founder-files-rs-20-cr-defamation-suit-against-critic-138221))
 2. WhiteHat Jr and the curious case of disappearing dissent ([Forbes](https://www.forbesindia.com/article/take-one-big-story-of-the-day/whitehat-jr-and-the-curious-case-of-disappearing-dissent/63627/1))